Adoration of the Magi (Castello)

-Adoration of the Magi is a circa 1650 religious painting by the Italian Baroque artist from Genoa, Valerio Castello.
+The Adoration of the Magi is a circa 1650 religious painting by the Italian Baroque artist from Genoa, Valerio Castello.
 It is now in the Musée des Beaux-Arts of Strasbourg, France.
 Its inventory number is 1830.

-Adoration of the Magi is today considered as a brilliant example of Ligurian Baroque, and three documented ancient copies have been identified.
-Strangely enough, the painting had an utterly inconspicuous existence until 2004, when it was identified as a major work by Castello – it had been passed as a "Dutch painting with Italian influences" since 1949.
+The Adoration of the Magi is today considered a brilliant example of Ligurian Baroque, and three documented ancient copies have been identified.
+Strangely enough, the painting had an utterly inconspicuous existence until 2004, when it was identified as a major work by Castello – it had been passed off as a "Dutch painting with Italian influences" since 1949.
 The Strasbourg museum also owns an Adoration of the Magi by Castello's disciple and assistant Bartolomeo Biscaino; that work had been attributed to Castello until 1959.